atoms-ufrj/playmol/README.md

     make doc

-To update Playmol, enter the playmol directory and execute the following command before reinstallation:
+To update Playmol, enter the playmol directory and execute the following command before recompilation and reinstallation:

     git pull